-- o 7:35-7:55 a.m.
+- 7:35-7:55 a.m.
 (Official Drop-Off Time) All families will be a part of our drop off line along the side of the building.
-Please follow the direction of supervisory staff waiting to assist students. - DO NOT PARK IN THE CENTER LOT - O NOT STOP AT EVERY ENTRANCE.
+Please follow the direction of supervisory staff waiting to assist students. - DO NOT PARK IN THE CENTER LOT - DO NOT STOP AT EVERY ENTRANCE.
 Follow the train to the front of the building leaving no spaces between your car and the car in front of you.
-This allows as many cars as we can to line up along the building at one time preventing back-up on Wadsworth Rd. - o Always have your student exit from the passenger side of the car so your child does not exit the car into moving traffic. - o If your student needs assistance, please roll down a passenger window.
-This is the cue for staff to come to your car to assist your child. - O Please renaub in your car so you are not stepping into moving traffic. - After 8:10 a.m. a parent or guardian MUST come in to the Main Office to sign-in a student who arrives late to school. - Reminder: Students who are chronically tardy miss important learning time and disrupt the classroom.
+This allows as many cars as we can to line up along the building at one time preventing back-up on Wadsworth Rd. - Always have your student exit from the passenger side of the car so your child does not exit the car into moving traffic. - If your student needs assistance, please roll down a passenger window.
+This is the cue for staff to come to your car to assist your child. - Please renaub in your car so you are not stepping into moving traffic. - After 8:10 a.m. a parent or guardian MUST come in to the Main Office to sign-in a student who arrives late to school. - Reminder: Students who are chronically tardy miss important learning time and disrupt the classroom.
 If a student accrues more than two hours of tardy minutes in a trimester, the time may be made up after school.
 Please adjust your schedule in the morning so that students are on time.

-- You get two grace late pick ups.
-After two late pick-ups, there is a \$25 charge per late pick up as our teachers need to stay in the classroom to watch your children until your arrival. - ➤ Please do not come to campus before 2:15 p.m.
+- on the west side of the Historic Church and come into the Main Office.
+Your child will be waiting there for you. - > You get two grace late pick ups.
+After two late pick-ups, there is a \$25 charge per late pick up as our teachers need to stay in the classroom to watch your children until your arrival. - Please do not come to campus before 2:15 p.m.
 Our teachers will take advantage of having classes outside and the front parking lot will be used.